 What is black lung disease?

-Black lung disease is a common name for a lung disease that develops from inhaling coal dust.
-This name comes from the fact that those with the disease have lungs that look black instead of pink.
-It is a type of pneumoconiosis called coal workers' pneumoconiosis (CWP).
-There are two forms: simple CWP and complicated CWP, which also involves progressive massive fibrosis (PMF).
+Black lung disease is the common name for a lung disease that results from breathing in coal dust.
+When people have this disease, their lungs look black instead of pink.
+Another name for it is coal workers' pneumoconiosis (CWP).
+There are two forms: simple CWP and complicated CWP (also called progressive massive fibrosis, or PMF).

-The inhalation and accumulation of coal dust into the lungs increases the risk of developing chronic bronchitis and chronic obstructive pulmonary disease (COPD).
-How severe black lung disease is depends on the type of coal dust, how much dust was in the air, and how long you have been exposed to it.
+The buildup of coal dust in the lungs raises your risk of chronic bronchitis and COPD.
+How severe black lung disease is depends on the type and amount of coal dust and how long you were exposed to it.

 What causes it?